apollographql/apollo-server/docs/source/integrations/plugins.md

 You provide your `willResolveField` handler in the object returned by your [`executionDidStart`](#executiondidstart) handler.

 Your `willResolveField` handler can optionally return an ["end hook"](#end-hooks) function that's invoked with the resolver's result (or the error that it throws).
-The end hook is called when your resolver has _fully_ resolved (i.e., if the resolver returns a Promise, the hook is called with the Promise's eventual resolved result).
+The end hook is called when your resolver has _fully_ resolved (e.g., if the resolver returns a Promise, the hook is called with the Promise's eventual resolved result).

 #### Example